ApolloAuto/apollo/docs/technical_documents/parking_scenario.md

 1. This scenario consists of three stages, approach stage, retry approach parking stage and retry parking stage.

 2. approach stage:
-   1. Running on lane planning algorithms to approach pull over target position;
+   1. We run an on lane planning algorithms to approach pull over target position.

-   2. At first, we check path points data to see whether the s, l and theta error between ADC position and the target path point within the threshold;
+   2. At first, we check path points data to see whether the s, l and theta error between ADC and the target path point within the threshold.
    ```cpp
     PullOverStatus CheckADCPullOverPathPoint(
         const ReferenceLineInfo& reference_line_info,